Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

 Best Halloween Day Trips

 Thousands of hand-carved pumpkins make up a jaw-dropping display.
-Photo courtesy of the The Great Jack O'Lantern Blaze
+Photo courtesy of The Great Jack O'Lantern Blaze

 The Great Jack O'Lantern Blaze — Croton-on-Hudson, Westchester County